cca/equella_scripts/collection-export/vault-data-details.md

 ## REST API Item JSON Structure

 See the included "VAULT Item JSON Data Dictionary" spreadsheet for information on these fields.
+In the data dictionary, the "Nullable" column indicates whether a field can be nonexistent (e.g., the `filename` on a `type = url` attachment) for particular items or attachments.
+Most nullable fields are properties of attachments due to the different types, which are enumerated in the data dictionary.

 Example: